 Our look into data-driven design, and the way it informs our process, means we can talk about the efficacy of data-driven design and the way it can enhance the design process across a range of design fields.

 Data and User Research & Testing

-Where we landed after multiple iterations, is at a place, or rather a methodology, that we are calling “a data-driven approach to design”.
-Think of it as a human-centered design process that brings data to the forefront of every decision and pushes design teams to respond to data rather than intuitively.
+Where we landed after multiple iterations is at a place, or rather a methodology, that we are calling “a data-driven approach to design”.
+Think of it as a human-centred design process that brings data to the forefront of every decision, and pushes design teams to respond to data rather than intuition.
 Using this approach designers are encouraged to use their instincts, but stay grounded in data analytics and synthesis.

 Listening and Empathy

 How do you listen well to your users?
 How well do you measure your ability to gauge whether you reached the user’s needs?